-Paula Troy, Founder and President of RWK Consulting, LLC started RWK in 2000 and named the company in memory of her father "Raymond."
+Paula Troy, Founder and President of RWK Consulting, LLC.
+Paula started RWK in 2000 and named the company in memory of her father "Raymond."
 Paula makes it widely known that she feels blessed to work at what she loves, which also gives her the outlet for her passion to help others.
 Her journey toward success began with a background in accounting, economic development and business management, moving onward to business ownership.
 This broad base of experience helped her career expand into the political and governmental arena, holding leadership roles in the Mercer County Improvement Authority and the New Jersey Business Incubator Network.
 Paula credits much of her success to her family.
-Husband Tom, Children Angelina and Mark who give their total support to Paula/RWK and helping others.
+Husband Tom, and Son Mark who give their total support to Paula/RWK and helping others.

-Paula has served in many roles of leadership to include; Senior Director of Operations/Finance - Allies Inc., - Director of Business Development - Burlington County College to include complete oversight of the Technology and Science Incubators where she achieved unprecedented success, exceeding previous tenant numbers and significantly increasing growth records for fledgling businesses with over sight of more than 40 companies.
+Paula has served in many roles of leadership to include Senior Director of Operations/Finance - Allies Inc., - Director of Business Development - Burlington County College to include complete oversight of the Technology and Science Incubators where she achieved unprecedented success, exceeding previous tenant numbers and significantly increasing growth records for fledgling businesses with oversight of more than 40 companies.

 Prior to her position with Burlington County College, Paula served as Executive Director of Business Development for the Trenton Business and Technology Center, where her tenure resulted in increases to small business growth statewide with an increase in grants of 200%.
 Paula's experience includes providing testimony before N.J.
 Senate and Assembly budget hearings related to funding for small business development and job growth and research for science and technology.